Buruli ulcer: Transmission

-It is not known how M. ulcerans is introduced to humans.
+It was not known how M. ulcerans was introduced to humans. although research in Australia indicates possums as a vector along with mosquitoes to be the cause.
 Buruli ulcer does not spread from one person to another.
 In areas endemic for Buruli ulcer, disease occurs near stagnant bodies of water, leading to the long-standing hypothesis that M. ulcerans is somehow transmitted to humans from aquatic environments.
 M. ulcerans is widespread in these environments, where it can survive as free-living or in association with other aquatic organisms.
-Live M. ulcerans has been isolated from aquatic insects, mosses, and animal feces; and its DNA has been found in water, soil, mats of bacteria and algae, fish, crayfish, aquatic insects, and other animals that live in or near water.
+Live M. ulcerans has been isolated from aquatic insects, mosses, and animal feces, and its DNA has been found in water, soil, mats of bacteria and algae, fish, crayfish, aquatic insects, and other animals that live in or near water.
 A role for biting insects in transmission has been investigated, with particular focus on mosquitoes, giant water bugs, and Naucoridae.
 M. ulcerans is occasionally found in these insects, and they can sometimes transmit the bacteria in laboratory settings.
 Whether these insects are regularly involved in transmission remains unclear.
 Pre-existing wounds have been implicated in disease transmission, and people who immediately wash and bandage open wounds are less likely to acquire Buruli ulcer.
 Wearing pants and long-sleeved shirts is associated with a lower risk of Buruli ulcer, possibly by preventing insect bites or protecting wounds.